 The fifth and final installment of the World War II series commemorates the 50th anniversary of the war's final year.
 Titled "1945: Victory at Last," these 10 stamps chronicle the events leading to Germany's surrender, the Japanese surrender, and ultimately the Allied victory.
 Nearly 300,000 American service personnel lost their lives between 1941 and 1945.

-The Holocaust was the mass murder of European Jews and other ethnic groups, such as Gypsies, Poles, and Slavs, by the Nazis during World War II.
-Adolf Hitler considered the Jews and these other groups to be genetically inferior to his “Aryan” master race.
+The Nazis targeted European Jews and other ethnic groups, such as Gypsies, Poles, and Slavs, during World War II.
+Adolf Hitler considered these groups to be genetically inferior to his “Aryan” master race.
 Removing the Jews was one of the steps in Hitler’s plan for world domination.

 To facilitate this mass murder the Nazis built concentration camps.
-At first these highly organized camps were used to terrorize and intimidate, but in 1941 when Hitler decided to murder all of the Jews, the camps became efficient killing factories.
-About 2.5 million people were murdered at the concentration camp in Auschwitz, Poland alone.
-As many as 2,000 people were killed at a single time in the gas chambers there.
-Bodies were disposed of in crematoriums.
+At first, these highly organized camps were used to terrorize and intimidate, but in 1941 when Hitler decided to murder all of the Jews, the camps became killing factories.
+About 2.5 million people were murdered at the concentration camp in Auschwitz, Poland, alone.

-The battle-hardened Allied soldiers who liberated the camps were shocked at what they found.
+Then, on January 27, 1945, the Soviets arrived and liberated the remaining 7,500 prisoners.
+Though the Nazis had destroyed much of the camp, the liberators were still shocked at what they found there, including the belongings of over a million people.
 By the end of the war approximately 6 million Jews, about two-thirds of all the Jews in Europe, had been killed by the Nazis.
-Total number of civilians killed by the Nazis is estimated to be at least 11 million.
+The total number of civilians killed by the Nazis is estimated to be at least 11 million.